hyperledger-archives/grid-rfcs/0000-catalog.md

 The catalog_product smart contract would then be responsible for validating the properties field against the CatalogProduct schema at run-time.

-A catalog_product entry would reference Grid Product.
-In addition to the properties defined in the CatalogProduct schema.
+A catalog_product entry would reference Grid Product, in addition to the properties defined in the CatalogProduct schema.
 The data model would look like this: